MattIPv4/DNS-over-Discord/README.md

 Ensure that you've created and configured `staging.env` and `production.env` appropriately (`staging.env` has a test server/guild by default, but this can be removed to stage global commands).

 Ensure that the staging/production environments in `wrangler.toml` have been updated with your zone IDs and routes for the workers.

+Ensure that the KV namespaces are created for staging/production environments and are configured in `wrangler.toml`.
+Use `wrangler kv:namespace create "CACHE" --env <staging/production>`.

 Run `npm run publish:staging` to deploy to staging, and `npm run publish:production` to deploy to the production environment.